 Power Sum NEXT is a sum of the pair-to-pair NEXT coupled from all adjacent pairs.
-Power Sum is specified by TIA 568A as the recommended method for characterizing NEXT of multipair backbone cable.
-PS-NEXT can be computed from the individual pair-to-pair NEXT statements.

 As shown above, Power Sum NEXT is a sum of the pair-to-pair NEXT measurements and is always greater than any pair-to-pair NEXT.